Logo

 2. Provide Timelines: If possible, estimate how long you expect to be away from work and communicate this to help with planning.

-3. Offer Documentation: Be prepared to provide a dentist’s note, if requested, to confirm the legitimacy of your excuse.
+3. Offer Documentation: If requested, be prepared to provide a dentist’s note to confirm the legitimacy of your excuse.

 Action StepDescription